EOSLaoMao/EOSGuardian/README.md

 ### safedelegate

 This function is similar to SafeDelegatebw smart contract.
-It hardcodes `--transfer` parameter to be always `false`, so that any delegate transactions trigger via `safedelegate` are guaranteed to have ZERO risk of losing any funds.
+It hardcodes `--transfer` parameter to be always `false`, so that any delegate transactions triggerred via `safedelegate` are guaranteed to have ZERO risk of losing any funds.

 ### safetransfer

 This function is a little bit complex.

-Image your EOS account was hacked with your `active` or `owner` key compromized.
+Imagine your EOS account was hacked with your `active` or `owner` key compromized.
 Currently by design, `active` or `owner` key could be used to do anyting including transfering all your EOS tokens out instantly.

 Also, we noticed that there is an EOS account list that your should be careful doing business with.
 We saw cases that ECAF issued orders to freeze accounts that are associated with these high-risk accounts.